vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Mat.), HV I. 422-426 ( from Pad. ), KR 265–270.
 Anantadvādasi-Bh. śu.
 12; tithi; for one year; Hari-pājā.
 Vi.

 Dh.
 III.
-219. 1-5, HV I. 1200-1201 (from Viṣnurahasya).
+219. 1-5, HV I. 1200-1201 (from Viṣṇurahasya).
 Anantapancani-Phā. su.
 5; tithi; no deity mentioned; HV I.

 564 (from Skanda, Prabhāsakhanda ).
 Anantaphalasaptami-Bh. śu.
 7; tithi; one year; worship of Sun;

 HV 1,741 (from Bhav.
 Brāhmaparva 110.1-8), KKV 148-149.
 Anantaratļtīyā-vrata-vide Anantarya-vrata below.
 Anantavrata–(1) Begin on Mārg. on that day that has Mrga

-śīrṣa-nakṣatra; one year; in each month different naksatra (in P. Puṣya, in M. Magh, and so on); Visnupūjā; HV.
+śīrṣa-nakṣatra; one year; in each month different naksatra (in P. Puṣya, in M. Magh, and so on); Viṣṇupūjā; HV.
 II. pp. 667-671 (from Vi.
 Dh.
 I. 173.
 1-30).
 It is putrada.
 (2) Vi.
 Dh.
 III.
 150. 1-5; Another variety from 2nd tithi; one

-year; worship of Ananta ( as Viṣnu); a caturmūrtivrata Anandā-narami-Phā. śu.
+year; worship of Ananta ( as Viṣṇu); a caturmūrtivrata Anandā-narami-Phā. śu.
 9; tithi; one year; Depīpūjā; KKV

 299–301 ( calls it Anandā), HV I. 948-950.
 Anaraka-vrata-begins Mārg. śu.
 1; stuvrata; for two seasons,

 hemanta and siśira: Keśavapūjā; 108 times japa of 'Om namaḥ Keśavāya'; dvādaśi has special rites; HV II. pp.

-839-42 ( from Visṇu-rahasya).
+839-42 ( from Viṣṇu-rahasya).
 Annakūtotsava--See Govardhana-pājā.
 Vide Var.
 164 and SMK

 374. Anodanāsaptami-Begin with fast on Cai. śu, 6 and worship